Article: The Path of Service and Initiation

 Another big disadvantage to an environment where societal structures are weakened is that the creative power held in initiatory processes is not dedicated to the individual in any way – even if that way is just to bind the individual to the societal structures through the rituals the society places around initiation.
 One very serious effect is that the power of the initiation process is lost to the individual, and the individual is crippled, without the support of the society, as he or she moves into all subsequent initiations.
 But a more serious effect is that the poorly managed power of the initiation, as I said, becomes available to opportunists.

 This set of realities, is, in my opinion, the reason for the crisis in spiritual experience that modern humans are experiencing generally.
-But when we are looking at the practices around birthing specifically, we see very clearly that the crisis we find ourselves in around birth is due to this same set of realities.
+When we are looking at the practices around birthing specifically, we see very clearly that the crisis we find ourselves in around birth is due to this same set of realities.
 We have women who have no idea that they have been engaged in a spiritual path driven by their biology.
 They have no idea that they have been moving through one initiation process after another – as they have been moving through their own birth, through puberty, through the monthly menses, through the sexual encounter with the other.
-And it is not likely that they would be able to meet the further initiations around birth with grace and fortitude given the total ignorance regarding the nature of initiation on the part of ministers, teachers, doctors and other birth professionals who are supposed to be guiding them.
-And their partners may be even less informed about the initiations their lives have been bringing them to, particularly if their their biology has not been focusing them on the initiations of birth in the way a woman’s biology does.
+It is not likely that they would be able to meet the further initiations around birth with grace and fortitude given the total ignorance regarding the nature of initiation on the part of ministers, teachers, doctors and other birth professionals who are supposed to be guiding them.
+Additionally, their partners may be even less informed about the initiations their lives have been bringing them to, particularly if their biology has not been focusing them on the initiations of birth in the way a woman’s biology does.
 So everyone enters the initiations around birth in a very disorganized way.

 When it comes to birth, I think it is important to remember that every aspect of a woman’s or a couple’s engagement with the birth process is an initiation, even in situations where the woman or the couple is not able to conceive, or in situations where there is a miscarriage or even a death of a child.
 I think this is an important understanding to keep in mind, particularly when we are trying assist women or couples who are experiencing fertility challenges.
 In the drive to fulfill the desire to have a child, couples may push across one obstacle after another and still not be able to have a child.
 This is not a failed initiation.
 The process of coming up against a situation where one’s heart’s desire is defeated and learning how to meet that defeat gracefully can be its own initiation.
 And death and loss, and the grief they engender, contain deep and powerful engines that force the initiate to change from one way of being to another in ways that must be deeply examined in order to be understood.